Had a test burn. Cooked scones. Worked well.

 Hi Rado,

-Had the test burn and cooked scones it worked well.
+Had the test burn and cooked a few simple scones, it all worked well.
+I am not surprised!

-I found it a very interesting project sourcing the materials and building it.
+I found it a very interesting project sourcing the materials and building the oven.

 Pizza oven building nearly finished